boguszpawlowski/ComposeCalendar/README.md

   @Composable
   fun MainScreen() {
     val calendarState = rememberCalendarState()
-    Calendar(calendarState = calendarState)
+    StaticCalendar(calendarState = calendarState)

     // now you can manipulate the state from scope of this composable calendarState.monthState.currentMonth = MonthYear.of(2020, 5)
-    // or extract Calendar's current state:
-    Text("Current selection of the calendar is: ${calendarState.selectionState.selection}") }
+  }

 ```

-## Selection
+### Dynamic Selection State
-The selection is always represented by a list of dates.
-The specific behavior of the selection is dependent on the currently active selection mode.
-The library allows for 4 selection modes, represented by an enum class:
+By default, the `SelectableCalendar` is using a `DynamicSelectionState` implementation of `SelectionState`.
+The selection is kept as a list of `LocalDate` objects.
+For a purpose of flexibility, `DynamicSelectionState` allows for 4 different selection modes, each one varying how the selection is changing after interacting with the calendar.
+Furthermore, selection mode can be changed in the runtime, for some specific use-cases.
+Selection modes are represented by `SelectionMode` enum, with following values:
 - `None` - no selection allowed - selection will always be an empty list.
-- `Single` - only single day is selectable - selection will have 0/1 elements.
+- `Single` - only single day is selectable - selection will contain one or zero days selected.
 - `Multiple` - a list of dates can be selected.
 - `Period` - selectable period - implemented by `start` and `end` dates. - selection will contain all dates between start and the end date.

-The mode is a mutable property of the `SelectionState`, thus you can change the selection mode in the
-runtime.

-##### By default, changing selection mode will clear your selection.
-If you want different behavior, you have to create your `SelectionState` implementation and pass it into the `CalendarState`.
 ## License

     Copyright 2021 Bogusz Pawłowski